 Learning Outcomes

-Upon graduation, all students in both majors will be able to:
+Upon graduation, students will be able to:

 1. Apply economic principles to questions that affect society and human behavior.